Adaptive Incremental Mixture Markov chain Monte Carlo: Ergodicity of AIMM

 Moreover, the total variation distance between $\nu$ and $\mu$ can be written as

 where the latter equality holds if $\mu$ and $\nu$ are both dominated by a common measure $\rho$.
-Note also that Pinsker's inequality allows one to bound the total variation in terms of KL divergence:
+Finally, for a sequence of random variables $\{X_n\}_{n>0}$, the notations $X_n=o_{p}(1)$ stands for the convergence of $\{X_n\}_{n>0}$ to zero in probability $p$ (i.e. with respect to the probability measure $p$), and $X_n=O_p(1)$ means that $\{X_n\}_{n>0}$ is bounded in probability $p$.